CExA-project/polk/README.md

 You can build examples with the CMake option `POLK_ENABLE_EXAMPLES`.
 They should be run individually.

+## Benchmarks

+Benchmarks are built with the CMake option `POLK_ENABLE_BENCHMARKS`.
+They should be run individually.

 ## Use

 The library provides a `ExecutionPolicyCreator` class that is created without arguments, and where execution policy parameters are added successively with the `with` method.